There are lots of facts and myths about skim milk.

 “What if dairy fat intake is associated with other factors related to cardiovascular risk such as BMI/obesity?”

-For example, maybe slim and metabolically healthy people drink whole milk, but overweight individuals choose skim milk to try to lower their caloric intake.
+For example, slim and metabolically healthy people may drink whole milk, but overweight individuals might choose skim milk to try to lower their caloric intake.

 It is an interesting question that is hard to answer.